 Klansek: If your gut tells you something — know that you’d better be able to back it up with facts — but don’t ignore your gut.
 If your heart is telling you that something not right is going on, get the facts to support or refute it.

 Klansek: You must remember that when you talk to somebody about something that they are, after all, human.
 If you want something, you’ve got to be able to offer somebody something.
 So if I need to engage someone across disciplines, there’d better be a benefit, either for all of us as company members or for them as an individual or a team, to get their interest.

 SB: How do you garner and retain executive-level support?

 Klansek: Dollars and cents.
 There’s no room for intangibles.
 You’re either demonstrating how you can save money, make money, or promote the company’s reputation.
 If all is going well in supplier quality, we’re completely invisible.
 We don’t hold up any processes and don’t negatively impact any plants productivity-wise.

 SB: How is Pinnacle Foods using TraceGains?

 Klansek: We use the Supplier Management and Supplier Compliance solutions.
 We’ve also kicked off the SCARs [supplier corrective action requests].
 They have the program written to upload the PO [purchase order] information from the ERP [enterprise resource planning] system and add it to TraceGains, so we implemented it quickly.

 SmartBrief first published a shorter version of this interview.

-Pinnacle Foods employs nearly 5,000 people and in 2018, was acquired by Conagra.
-The pairing of the two companies created the second-largest U.S. frozen food company.
-Our case study outlines how Pinnacle Foods is automating their document management and gaining supply chain insight.
+Pinnacle Foods employs nearly 5,000 people, and in 2018, Conagra acquired the company.
+The merger created the second-largest U.S. frozen food company.
+Our case study outlines how Pinnacle Foods is automating its document management and gaining supply chain insight.
 Read the case study here.